kavinkumar36365/document-generator/README.md

 4. After the model is trained, run `generate.py` to generate the document based on the training data.
 This script uses the trained model to generate the document.

-## Files in the Repository

-- `train.py`: This script is used to train the model based on the input data.
-- `generate.py`: This script is used to generate the document using the trained model.
-- `tokenizer.py`: This script provides functions for tokenizing text data.
-- `model.py`: This script contains the implementation of the document generation model.

 Usage
 -----